rpajdak/notesApp/README.md

 View of section of all deleted notes.
 ![All notes](https://github.com/rpajdak/notesApp/blob/dev/src/main/assets/allDeleted.png)

-When "Delete this note" button is clicked-pop-up show up.
+When "Delete this note" button is clicked-pop-up shows up.
 ![All notes](https://github.com/rpajdak/notesApp/blob/dev/src/main/assets/deletedNote.png)

 View of section to edit note.